Infinite-Fansub/Infinite-Client/README.md

 ```

 ## Creating slash commands
-To create slash commands we will use the discord.js builders together with our handler, to install discord.js builders use `npm i @discordjs/builders`.\
+To create slash commands we will use the discord.js builders together with our handler.\
 Now create the slash commands folder and a `.ts` file inside, the way that slash commands are handled are pretty similar to the ones suggested on the discord.js guide
 ```ts
 // import the oficial djs builder